 Capital and Overhead Costs

 Every investment will incur financial costs, both internal and external.
 Most of these costs will be fully capitalized from an accounting perspective and depreciated over their useful life.
 The tax savings of these capital investments will also typically only be recouped in those future years.
 Many initiatives also have upfront and ongoing operational expenditure requirements to be considered.
 Whilst these ‘opex’ costs may not be included in the ‘capex’ budget, it is important that they are included in the selection of investment initiatives, as from an economic perspective they comprise the total cash outflow.
 At the most basic level, once the initiatives for an investment reason (eg sustenance) are ranked in terms of utility to the organization, funding would be distributed in order until the budget (eg for sustenance) for the period in question was consumed.
+You can read more here about the difference between OPEX and CAPEX.

 Human and other Resource Constraints